MonGhimire/GIT-Practise/README.md

 =======
 # GIT-Practise

-Angela Herrig
+#Angela Herrig
-36 years
+- 36 years
-german
+- german
+- living close to Stuttgart
-cat's name is Coco
+- cat's name is Coco
-I love Spätzle
+- I love Spätzle
 >>>>>>> d7a023a77a82ca6b0a5ed070503c5a0b9cf874b7